strongio/evolutionary-optimization/README.md

 ## Evaluation

 In applied mathematics, test functions, known as artificial landscapes, are useful to evaluate characteristics of optimization algorithms.
-In this section, we will apply a few well-known artificial landscape functions to test the optimization methods.
+In this section, we will apply a few well-known artificial landscape functions to test the optimization methods included in our `evolutionary-optimization`.

 ### Alpine one